This short paper contains a list of common-sense and biblical arguments

 This is why we cannot fathom that there is no beginning to God and no end

 to God.
 God is infinity.
-God is 1/X as X approaches 0 (hopefully from
+God simply is.

 Yes, I believe God predestines many events.
 Many events throughout the Bible